 If you are going to be out for a long day you may not want to carry your baby all day.
-You can always take the carrier with the pram should you want to mix it up!
+You can always take the carrier with the stroller should you want to mix it up!

 What are the streets like?

-What transport do you use?
+What transport are you using?

 What is the weather going to be like?

-In truth heavy rain forced our hand and if I returned to Rome I would use the pram again.
+In truth heavy rain forced our hand and if I returned to Rome I would use the stroller again.
 We covered a lot of ground, kept the baby warm and dry and had a really lovely day out!

-We had a similar experience in Stockholm!
-There we found that the pram was more comfortable for thick layers and offered more protection from the biting Winter wind.
+We had a similar experience in Stockholm.
+There we found that the stroller was more comfortable for thick layers and offered more protection from the biting Winter wind.

 What will you be doing for nap times?

 If you are going out for a long day how will you accommodate the baby’s naps?
-We find it easier to have Baby E in the pram for napping during the day.
+We find it easier to have Baby E in the stroller for napping during the day.

 What activities are you doing?

-Check any locations ahead of time so you know if you will be allowed to take the baby in the pram or the carrier and pack accordingly!
+Check any locations ahead of time so you know if you will be allowed to take the baby in the stroller or the carrier and pack accordingly!